 The Legislature thus authorized the Commission to establish a policy that would affect the entire electrical energy industry by deciding when to suspend the right of retail end use customers to acquire energy using direct access contracts.
 Significantly, the Legislature did not impose a date by which the Commission was to act.
 Rather, the Legislature left the determination of the effective date to the Commission.
 The Legislature undoubtedly assumed the Commission would use its established hearing procedures to determine when, if ever, it would be necessary to suspend direct access.
 Moreover, the Legislature did not authorize the Commission to act retroactively.

 In response to AB 1X, the Commission was presented two basic proposals concerning direct access.
 The proposal ultimately adopted suspends the right to enter into direct access contracts from and after July 1, 2001, thus abrogating all post-July 1 contracts.
 It further requires that all other direct access contracts be modified so that they too are suspended at the end of their initial term.
-(Exhibit S at ____.)
+(Exhibit A at ____.)

 The Commission did not conduct hearings and did not even determine whether the proceeding required a hearing, even though it had a statutory duty to make such a determination (Pub.
 Util.
 Code § 1701.1(a)) and hearings had been requested by Commissioner Bilas (Exhibit B at ____) and by all those who supported his alternate proposal, including Petitioners.
 (See FN4, supra.)
-Moreover, the Commission did not address whether its Order was consistent with the Constitutional prohibition precluding laws which retroactively affect contracts, did not consider whether its action violated the Constitutional prohibition barring the taking of property without compensation, did not consider whether its action violated the commerce clause in the United States Constitution, and failed to comport with the basic due process by permitting a hearing.
+Moreover, the Commission did not address whether its Order was consistent with the Constitutional prohibition precluding laws which retroactively affect contracts, did not consider whether its action violated the Constitutional prohibition barring the taking of property without compensation, did not consider whether its action violated the commerce clause in the United States Constitution, and failed to comport with basic due process by permitting a hearing.

 The Commission has no basis or justification for its abuses of these basic constitutional protections.
 The Legislature empowered the Commission with authority to determine when, if ever, to suspend the right of retail customers to acquire service through direct access contracts.
 The Legislature did not specify that the Commission had to act by a specific date and did not authorize the Commission to act retroactively.
 Rather, the Legislature required the Commission to make a determination as to the appropriate date.
 The Commission made its determination, but without providing those affected the basic due process right of a hearing, and then issued an Order which adversely affects interstate commerce and which contravenes existing and vested property and contractual rights.